scpederzani/proxy_syste_modelling_workshop_2025/index.md

 Location
 </h1>

 We will meet in the Fredererick Albert Sutton Building (FASB, 115 S 1460 E, Salt Lake City, UT 84112) for all workshop days.
 Please check the room numbers for each day in the schedule above.
-On Friday we meet in Room 438 on the 4th floor (note that main entrance is on 2nd floor).
+On Friday we meet in Room 483 on the 4th floor (note that main entrance is on the 2nd floor).
 If you enter through the main entrance head to your right and up the stairs/lift.
+Room 483 is on the south side of the building.

 Find the location of FASB on the [campus map](https://map.utah.edu/?buildingnumber=12) and on [Google Maps](https://maps.app.goo.gl/58aHJL5Ey15PvQXA7).